Remus-Tan/3d-model-shop/README.md

 ## Thank you for visiting Blendy!

-Blendy is a website that runs on Next.js 14.
+Blendy is a website built with Next.js 14.

 React + Tailwind 🎨🍃
 Prisma 🧊  ( Planetscale )